 Today the Higonokami knife has lost its popularity, and a lot of young Japanese do not even know about its existence.

 So if “Higonokami” is a brand that only the manufacturers belonging to the company in Miki can use, what are the various models on the market?

 In fact, unfortunately, only one guild producer remained, all the others stopped producing.
 The only “true” and “historical” Higonokami is easy to spot.

 It’s what’s sold in the little blue and gold boxes.

 They are made by The Nagao’s company, founded in Miki, descended from four generations of blacksmiths, of which an ancestor was that Nagao mentioned at the beginning of the story.

-Today, Motosuke Nagao is quite old, his succession is not secured and the brand could disappear with him.
+Today, Motosuke Nagao is quite old, his succession is not assured, and the brand may disappear with him.
 Its basic and best-known model is called “Sada Koma” and exists in three forms: small, medium and large.